BlkaeRed/Automation-of-Security-Incident-Response-in-Active-Directory-using-Splunk-SIEM-and-Shuffle-SOAR-/README.md

 <img width="1918" height="361" alt="Zrzut ekranu 2025-06-02 161447" src="https://github.com/user-attachments/assets/eceefe67-cc65-482a-bf29-3928b8db73d1" />

 Next, I configured SplunkForwarder for my Linux server:
-I mostly used this blog for help with configuration https://iritt.medium.com/setting-up-the-splunk-universal-forwarder-on-kali-linux-for-your-cybersecurity-home-lab-c153d19215dc
+I mostly used this blog for help with configuration [Setting up the splunk universal forwarder on kali linux](https://iritt.medium.com/setting-up-the-splunk-universal-forwarder-on-kali-linux-for-your-cybersecurity-home-lab-c153d19215dc)

 In the same way as hkdomain-ad index, I created hk-linux index used for all logs from my Linux server Next I installed the SplunkForwarder, started it and added my Splunk server using as a forward server After that, I added inputs.conf into /opt/splunkforwarder/etc/system/local/ directory with following contents:

 <img width="378" height="114" alt="Zrzut ekranu 2025-06-09 150519" src="https://github.com/user-attachments/assets/c1eda50b-2cf0-4f5c-bd36-33a3357bdeae" />

 And this is content of /opt/splunkforwarder/etc/system/local/outputs.conf after adding the forward-server:

 <img width="489" height="180" alt="Zrzut ekranu 2025-06-09 150538" src="https://github.com/user-attachments/assets/670a8e47-57a9-4595-91cf-0c608d01bd7c" />

 Last thing do to to check if the setup works, so I used query for index hk-linux: